A Cigale module tailored (not only) for Low-Luminosity AGN: Introduction

 LLAGN can hide compact jets and release kinetic energy through them \citep[e.g.,][]{FernandezOntiveros23}.
 Unlike the massive jets observed in radio-loud AGN, the lower-power jets from LLAGN may remain confined within the host galaxy, substantially affecting the interstellar medium (ISM) and altering star formation processes \citep{2018MNRAS.479.5544M}.
 LINERs can be radio-quiet or radio-loud, with low-accreting black holes that launch sub-relativistic and relativistic jets, respectively \citep{Baldi21LemmingsIII}.
 Beyond kinetic feedback, winds from sustained radiatively inefficient accretion can also suppress star formation \citep{Almeida2023MNRAS.526..217A}.
 For instance, in the Sombrero galaxy, winds—driven either by radiatively inefficient accretion or by jets—induce outflows exceeding 1000 km/s \citep{Goold2023arXiv230701252G}.
-Similarly, in the massive spiral galaxy NGC~4579, a radio jet confined to the host galaxy generates low-velocity shocks and turbulence, significantly influencing the ISM by heating the inner kpc and suppressing star formation \citep{Ogle2024}.
+Similarly, in the massive spiral galaxy NGC~4579, a low-power radio jet generates low-velocity shocks and turbulence, significantly influencing the ISM by heating the inner kpc and suppressing star formation \citep{Ogle2024}.

 Although these examples provide insights into the impacts on individual sources, as a collective, LLAGN might play a pivotal role in galaxy evolution, a role that is yet to be fully characterized.
 The high accretion phase of an AGN lasts only 5-10\% of its duty cycle, with most of its cycle being in a low-accreting phase \citep{Novak2011ApJ...737...26N}.
+While the luminosity definition of LLAGN allows for the possibility of high-accreting low-mass black holes, the local population of LLAGN generally exhibits low accretion rates \citep[$\log$\,$\lambda_\mathrm{Edd}$\,$<$\,$-3$,][]{Ho2009ApJ...699..626H}.
 Furthermore, local LLAGN may be the relics of previously high-accreting AGN.
-A comprehensive understanding of LLAGN properties and their evolution is vital for a thorough perspective on AGN and galaxy evolution.